secure-engineer/rbac-tax/content/_index.md

 Role-based access control (RBAC) is a mechanism for restricting data access and actions based on the roles of individual users within an organization.

 For organizations with more than a handful of employees, granular access control on the services they use is critical for security and compliance.
-It enables organisations to apply the principle of least privilege in the real world, reducing the risk of accidental or malicious data breaches.
+It enables organizations to apply the principle of least privilege in the real world, reducing the risk of accidental or malicious data breaches.

 Without proper RBAC, organizations are forced to either:

 - Give all users admin access (creating significant security risks), or
 - Maintain a flat permission structure where everyone has the same access level, or
 - Purchase expensive "Enterprise" tiers to access basic security features